 Itchy skin, or dermatitis, is one of the most common chronic conditions facing dogs and cats in the US.
 In fact, 1 in 5 pets who visit a vet are worried about skin disease!
 That’s why we specialize in providing dog itchy skin treatment and relief.

 Unfortunately, there are many reasons pets suffer from itchy skin.
-The skin is the largest organ of the body, and critical to your pet’s well being.
-It protects your pet from infections and pathogens.
-Dermatitis – inflammation of the skin – can quickly lead to secondary issues, causing more pain and discomfort for your dog and cat.
+The skin is the largest organ of the body.
+Its health is very important to your pet’s well being.
+One of its primary roles is to protect your pet from infections and pathogens.
+Dermatitis – inflammation of the skin – can quickly lead to secondary issues, causing pain and discomfort for your dog or cat.

-Skin problems can also point to deeper issues, such as diet allergies, which can have far reaching consequences for your pet’s entire health.
+Skin problems can also point to deeper issues, such as diet allergies.
+These can have far reaching consequences for your pet’s entire health.

 Why Does My Pet Have Itchy Skin?

-Dogs and cats can have itchy skin for numerous reasons.
-It’s not always easy to diagnose why your pet is itching, but there are several common factors:
+The most common cause for pets itching by far is parasites such as fleas and ticks.
+However, there are many reasons your pet could be have itchy skin.
+It’s not always easy to diagnose why your pet is itching, but there are several common causes, that we see.

 Fleas, ticks, scabes, mites and other parasites frequently cause itching.
-We recommend keeping pets on flea/tick prevention year round, but most especially during summer and spring.
+That’s why we recommend keeping pets on flea/tick prevention year-round.
+Most importantly, pets need protection during summer and spring.
 Pets with flea allergies should always be kept on flea prevention, no matter the season.
 Fortunately, parasites are easy to treat.